First of all, what is a paywall?

 Next, you’ll want to name your membership plan and set a price for it.

 You can also set free membership options.
-You can choose from One-time as well as Recurring subscription types.
+You can choose from one-time as well as recurring subscription types.
 Under recurring payments, choose a custom interval or weekly, quarterly, monthly, or yearly options.

 In most cases, going with the default settings would be just fine.
 When you’re sure everything is in place, click on the Publish button to complete creating the membership plan.

-It is possible to set up multiple membership plans using varying subscription levels.
+Its also possible to set up multiple membership plans using varying subscription levels.
 You may, for example, create a VIP plan to cater to selected viewers and offer them more exclusive content.

 Now that the membership plan is in place, you can add content.
 You’ll need to pick the content that the paywall will cover.
 MemberPress offers you several rules, which you can use to restrict content to certain membership plans.